SaraiSLoz/Pacman2D/README.md

 ## Pacman2D
 Prototype of the Pacman videogame.
-It is developed with data structures, algorithms and object-oriented programming (OOP).
+The implementation was using data structures, algorithms and object-oriented programming (OOP).
 Developed in C++ using OpenGL.
+Contributors: Miguel Angel Edelman  y Christian Alberto Flores.